How to build a great public relations cover letter

 - A formal sign-off

-Here is an example of an effective closing statement from a civil engineer cover letter
+Here is an example of an effective conclusion from a public relations cover letter